doctor-qwerty/api_rabbit_connector/README.md

 # API Rabbit Connector:
 The Rabbit Connector API is a package for interacting with RabbitMQ to process incoming messages and send the results back.
-The package can be easily integrated into other projects via a configuration dictionary.
+The package can be easily integrated into other projects via a configuration dictionary.It works as a constant listener of messages in the queue, i.e. in an infinite loop until stopped.

 ## Project structure